neloefm1/SenseFOG-Documentation/Instructions.md

 - [ ]  1.7 "Sub_GrandActivity_Log.m"           --  Based on predefined time points, collect all activities (walking, turning, stops etc.)

 ## 2.0 Data Analysis
+Explain here what is to be expected to be done, interations of code and expected output of the codes.
 - [ ]  2.1 "Baseline_Power.m"                  -- Compute baseline power from standing
 - [ ]  2.2 "Baseline_Coherence.m"              -- Compute baseline coherence from standing

 ### 2.3 Power Analyses
+Explain here what is to be expected to be done, interations of code and expected output of the codes.
 - [ ]  2.3.1 "Select_Walking_power.m"          -- Compute power spectra for each gait cycle (Walking)
 - [ ]  2.3.2 "Select_Stop_power.m"             -- Compute power spectra for self-selected stops
 - [ ]  2.3.3 "Select_Freeze_power.m"           -- Compute power spectra for freezing-of-gait (during walking)